-Select pictures and click Copy to to copy the uploaded pictures of the current library to other library.

-Select a picture and click Edit to modify the picture information.

-Select a picture from the list and click Delete to delete the picture.

-Select a library and click Export Face Picture Library to export library to backup device.
+- Select pictures and click Copy to to copy the uploaded pictures of the current library to other library. - Select a picture and click Edit to modify the picture information. - Select a picture from the list and click Delete to delete the picture. - Select a library and click Export Face Picture Library to export library to backup device. - Click or to view by figure or list.